-There will be two midterm exams on the evenings of Thursday, October 11 and Thursday, November 8 from 7 - 9:30 PM in Diamond 122.
+There will be two midterm exams on the evenings of Wednesday, October 19 and Wednesday, Nov.
+16 from 7 - 9:30 PM in Diamond 122.
 In the event that you are unable to attend the scheduled exam, you must let the instructor know well in advance.

-The final exam is during exam period 16 on Monday, December 17 from 9 AM - 12n.
+The final exam time will be posted (by the registrar) later in the semester.
 It is college policy that the final exam cannot be rescheduled for personal convenience, including airline reservations.
 In the event that you have three or more final exams scheduled in close proximity, it is sometimes possible to reschedule one or more of them.
 See the registrar's webpage for details.